nixypanda/rdns/Readme.md

 1. Start the server: `RUST_LOG=<log_level> cargo run --bin rdns`
 2. Use a client to contact the server: `dig @127.0.0.1 -p 2053 www.google.com`

+## How do I write my own?

+You can checkout the branch `my-own` which only has the `dnsparse` workspace crate and the basic folder structure in place.
+So you can just checkout that branch and start writing your own version, without delving into the packet parsing and writing packet buffers.

+Happy learning!